 This guidance sets out the key principles of Safeguarding, and the responsibilities of teams and managers.

-Staff in homelessness services often work with adults who are vulnerable to abuse.
+Staff in homelessness services often work with adults and/or children and young people who are vulnerable to abuse.
 It is the responsibility of each support worker and manager to recognise the signs of potential abuse and to take action if they suspect that someone is being abused.

-Every organisation should have a local policy on Safeguarding of Vulnerable Adults (SOVA) so that teams know how to respond to concerns about abuse.
+These briefings set out key principles and responsibilities.
+Every organisation should have a local Safeguarding policy so that teams know how to respond to concerns about abuse.

 Share this page